 That said, you can usually get away with using a stainless steel pressure cooker on glass, as it won't get as hot as other materials, so that's a good alternative to consider.

 As we begin, we will discuss all things pressure cookers and cover how to use one on a glass top stove.
 Whether you're new to pressure cooking or need some troubleshooting advice, we're here to offer plenty of help.
-With that said, let's get right into this topic!
+Let's get right into this topic!

 Is It Safe To Use A Pressure Cooker On A Glass Top Stove?